content-left-bg.png

 PublishingPageContent

-The 'Right to Information' (RTI) is the Queensland Government's approach to giving the community greater access to information.
+The 'Right to Information' (RTI) is the Queensland Government's approach to giving access to government-held information.

 The Queensland Government has made a commitment to provide access to information held by the government, unless on balance it is contrary to the public interest to provide that information.